Audi A3 Sportback (2016-2020) interior

 The A3 Sportback is one of the cheaper Audi’s you can buy, but it doesn’t look or feel it because of a smart design and bomb-proof build quality

-If you want the most high-tech A3, you should upgrade to the MMI Navigation Plus infotainment system, which costs £1,000 on most models as part of the Technology Pack.
+If you want the most high-tech A3, you should upgrade to the MMI Navigation Plus infotainment system as part of the Technology Pack.
 This system can display maps from a 3D perspective and can even overlay local landmarks making it easier to learn your way around.
 It also includes the ability to spell out postcodes by writing letters with your finger on top of the control dial.

-Whatever system you go for, you’ll thank yourself for spending another £1,400 on your A3 by adding the optional Technology Pack Advanced, which includes Audi’s sensational Virtual Cockpit digital dials.
+Whatever system you go for, you’ll thank yourself for adding the optional Technology Pack Advanced, which includes Audi’s sensational Virtual Cockpit digital dials.
 These replace the traditional speedo and rev counter with a 12.3-inch screen that can be configured to give greater prominence to driving information, or to display a much larger version of the sat-nav screen right in front of the driver with speed information overlaid.